 INSEAD does not stipulate that you can only discuss a problem area in this essay, however, so you have some leeway to share anything you think may be pivotal or particularly compelling.
 We caution you against trying to fill this space simply because you fear that not doing so would somehow count against you.
 Remember, by submitting an additional essay, you are asking the admissions committee to do extra work on your behalf, so you need to make sure that time is warranted.
 If you are using the essay to emphasize something that if omitted would render your application incomplete, take this opportunity to write a very brief narrative that reveals this key new aspect of your candidacy.

-After submitting your INSEAD application, you will need to complete a video interview.
+After submitting your INSEAD application, you will need to complete a video interview consisting of four questions.
+You will be given 45 seconds in which to consider your answer to each one and then 60 seconds in which to deliver it.
+Thankfully, INSEAD allows you to record and rerecord your responses as many times as you need to feel comfortable with your submissions, and you are not required to do all four in one sitting.
 You technically have until 48 hours after the deadline for the round in which you apply to complete this element of the process, but we strongly recommend doing so sooner rather than later while your mind is still in application mode and to ensure you do not somehow forget this task or have to rush through it at the end of the allotted time period.

 Because all INSEAD admissions interviews are conducted by the school’s alumni, this is a way for members of the admissions committee to virtually “meet” candidates and supplement the information provided in the written portions of the application.
 This video component gives the committee direct and dynamic insight into applicants’ character and personality, as well as another angle on their language abilities.
 About the videos, INSEAD says on its site, “The MBA Admissions Committee is interested in obtaining an authentic view of you as a person, to see how you think on your feet and how you convey your ideas.”
 So when the time comes for you to record your responses, do your best to relax, answer genuinely, and let your true self shine through!